f3d-app/f3d/doc/dev/TESTING.md

 # Testing

-F3D has an expansive suite of tests that can be run locally, either to validate your build or because you are contributing to F3D and want to add/modify a test.
+F3D has an extensive suite of tests that can be run locally, either to validate your build or because you are contributing to F3D and want to add/modify a test.

 ## CMake Options